jonasjaeger-sci/mod905/test/inout/settings.rst

 Molecular dynamics example settings
 ===================================
-Here i can write some text to remind me what this simulation is doing.
+Here I can write some text to remind me what this simulation is doing.

 Simulation settings